digitalfondue/jfiveparse/README.md

 be applied:

  - entities will be interpreted and converted
- - all the attribute values will be double quoted
+ - all the attribute values will be double-quoted
- - tag and attribute names will be lower case
+ - tag and attribute names will be lower-case
- - the "/" character used in self closing tag will be ignored
+ - the "/" character used in self-closing tag will be ignored
  - some whitespace will be ignored

 Currently, jfiveparse can preserve the entities, the attribute quoting type and